MicrosoftDocs/SupportArticles-docs/support/windows-server/high-availability/event-id-5120-cluster-shared-volume-troubleshooting-guidance.md

 1. Verify that the Cluster Shared Volume can come online.
 To confirm that a Cluster Shared Volume can come online:

     1. To open the failover cluster snap-in, select **Start** > **Administrative Tools** > **Failover Cluster Manager**.
 If the **User Account Control** dialog box appears, confirm that the action it displays is what you want, and then select **Yes**.
     2. In the **Failover Cluster Manager** snap-in, check whether the cluster you want to manage is displayed.
-If it isn't displayed, in the console tree, right-click **Failover Cluster Manager**, select **Manage a Cluster**, and then select or specify the cluster that you want.
+If it isn't displayed, then in the console tree, right-click **Failover Cluster Manager**, select **Manage a Cluster**, and then select or specify the cluster you want.
     3. If the console tree is collapsed, expand the tree under the cluster you want to manage, and then select **Cluster Shared Volumes**.
-    4. In the center pane, expand the listing for the volume that you're verifying.
-View the status of the volume.
+    4. In the center pane, expand the listing for the volume you're verifying and view the status of the volume.
     5. If a volume is offline, bring it online by right-clicking the volume and then selecting **Bring this resource online**.

 2. Use a Windows PowerShell cmdlet to check the status of a resource in a failover cluster: